-- Monitor the OPS website for important dates, deadlines, meetings, etc. (Connie, couldn't make it line up correctly) - Attend all required meetings prior to the professional semester (Orientation, Seminar Day, etc.). - The OPS will obtain professional semester placements for the initial licensure candidates who are not employed as full time teachers.
+- Monitor the OPS website for important dates, deadlines, meetings, etc. - Attend all required meetings prior to the professional semester (Orientation, Seminar Day, etc.). - The OPS will obtain professional semester placements for the initial licensure candidates who are not employed as full time teachers.
 If employed with a provisional license, please call the OPS for additional information. - If you have a provisional license, you will work with the school division personnel in completing and submitting the licensure packet.
 OPS will work with all other teacher candidates to apply for initial licensure with the Virginia Department of Education.